spencertipping/ni/doc/ni_by_example_4.md

 $ ni :hdfs_path2[ihdfst://<abspath2> HS:_: ]
 ```

-You can appropriately process the checkopoint files to to get the correct paths, then use:
+You can appropriately process the checkpoint files to to get the correct paths, then use:

 ```
 nfu hdfs://<abspath1> -j [hdfs://<abspath> 0] _